SyedIbrahimHamza/Student-Grade-Manager/README.md

 Student not found.
 ```

-Unlike the roll number search, the name search does not use `break`, so it can display multiple students with the same name.
+The search does not use `break`, so if multiple students have the same name, all matching records can be displayed.

 ## Class Report